 Edward and Linda Jurlina Baznik

-Ed and I were introduced on a blind date in 1975 by fellow students at CSU.
-He was in Electrical Engineering and I was in the Occupational Therapy Program.
+Linda (BA ’80) and Ed (BS ’79, MS ’83) were introduced on a blind date in 1975 by fellow students at CSU.
+He was an Electrical Engineering major while she was in the Occupational Therapy Program.

-So, we hung out in Stilwell Hall cafeteria, paying 3 cents for a cup of hot water, bringing our own tea bags and sharing my bagged PB and J sandwiches.
-Ed’s classes were in Stilwell and mine were in Fenn Tower.
-The elevators there were run by paid help who shut the iron doors by hand.
-We played racquetball, skied at Bristol Mountain with Ski Club and went to cheap movies in the Cage.
-The Down Under Bar was under the Bookstore.
-Ed and I commuted by bus and were stranded on campus in the Blizzard of January 1978.
-President Watjaen did not close CSU until 11 am and I had an Anatomy final that day.
-I had exactly $2 with me and I had a fellow physical therapy student friend with whom I spent the $2 drinking tea in a Chinese restaurant for hours waiting for a bus on Public Square.
-Other snowstorms I spent the night at Ed’s parent’s home where I generally wore out my welcome in Euclid (the buses didn’t run real well in snowstorms back to Seven Hills).
-We had lots of friends who rode RTA together with us.
+They hung out in Stilwell Hall cafeteria, paying 3 cents for a cup of hot water, bringing their own tea bags and sharing her bagged PB&J sandwiches.
+Ed’s classes were in Stilwell while Linda’s were in Fenn Tower.
+They played racquetball, skied at Bristol Mountain with Ski Club and went to cheap movies in the Cage.
+The pair commuted by bus and were stranded on campus in the Blizzard of January 1978.
+President Watjaen did not close CSU until 11 a.m and Linda had an Anatomy final that day.
+She had exactly $2 with her and had a fellow physical therapy student friend with whom she spent the $2 drinking tea in a Chinese restaurant for hours waiting for a bus on Public Square.
+Since the buses didn’t run well in snowstorms back to where she lived in Seven Hills, she would often spend the night at Ed’s parent’s house in Euclid where she admits she probably wore out her welcome.
+The pair had a lot of friends who rode the RTA together with them.